ubclxing/Statistical_Learning_Short_Course_at_Data_Science_Bootcamp_USask_13June2023/README.md

 - 3:50pm-4:30pm: Ridge, Lasso, and Elastic Net R Tutorial
   - TA: Kyle
   - Tutors: Lina and Jing

+**Please note that a laptop is required for the hands-on sessions.
+All materials will be provided through GitHub links prior to the start of each session.
+Additionally, please feel free to install R and Rstudio prior to this workshop.
+Instructions to do so can be found within the Session 1 folder.**

 We hope this bootcamp will provide you with valuable insights and practical skills in statistical machine learning.
 If you have any questions or need assistance during the bootcamp, feel free to reach out to the TA and/or tutors.
 We look forward to seeing you there!